-Equinoxes are the best days to focus on our home planet, thanks to two fundamental properties:
+Equinoxes are the best days to focus on our home planet at this time of crisis because:

-They are fixed events in Earth’s orbit around the sun.
+Fixed events in Earth’s orbit around the sun.
 Billions have passed.
-Billions are yet to come.
+Billions are yet to come

-2) We are equal under the sun at equinox.
+2) At equinox we are equal under the sun*

-Together these irrefutable qualities give equinoxes unique power and resonance.
+Together these qualities give equinoxes unique power and resonance

 Our climate and biosphere are now universally recognised to be in crisis, as this chart* of 1000 years of ice core and 50 years of atmospheric data starkly shows.